The Doctor and Sarah travel back to stop Chris Chibnall, Steven Moffat, and Paul Cornell from ever meeting up.

 Finally John Nathan Turner was also adamant about making the Doctor seem like the same person, hence his famous no hanky panky in the TARDIS policy.
 JNT even forced his actors who played the role to all grow their hair out, as he said short back and sides were not the Doctors style.

-None of the most prominent people involed in the original 26 years of Doctor Who, ever had the attitude of Paul Cornell.
+None of the most prominent people involved in the original 26 years of Doctor Who, ever had the attitude of Paul Cornell.
 Whilst its true what Cornell said that Doctor Who was not the work of one person like Sherlock Holmes, and therefore it’s canon was not set down officially.
 Ultimately all of the most prominent people who worked on the original still followed an accepted template for the Doctor, based on what had come before.

 Barry Letts meanwhile who co-created the Master, helped to reintroduce the character in the Anthony Ainley era, and filled John Nathan Turner in on his backstory, character (even on the aborted idea that the Master was really the Doctors brother, which nearly re-appeared in Planet of Fire.)

-Paul Cornell is talking nonsense when he says that the original creative team had no contact with each other, and all worked independently.
+Paul Cornell is talking nonsense when he says that the original creative team had no contact with each other and all worked independently.

 The changes behind the scenes were gradual, there was a definite idea of who the Doctor was, and many of the people who helped create and shape the lore were there in some capacity, from Terry Nation to Barry Letts right the way through.